psanthappan/intellificial-playwright-e2e-tests/README.md

-This is the staging projects demonstrates the ability to build a new project from scratch, noting down all instructions in one place.
+This project demonstrates the ability to build a new project from scratch, noting down all instructions in one place.

 ## 1. Getting Started